Judicial functions of the House of Lords: In popular culture

 The novel Clouds of Witness (1926) by Dorothy L. Sayers depicts in the House of Lords the fictional trial of a duke who is accused of murder.
 Sayers researched and used the then current trial procedures.
 Kind Hearts and Coronets (1949) comedy from Ealing Studios features an almost identical scene.

 Impeachment

 Theoretical device of impeachment

-The UK constitutional institutions since early Victorian Britain have been careful to uphold a Diceyan emphasis on separation of powers (finalised with the Lord Chancellor's ending of his judicial office thwarted by a change of government in the 1870s, which that took place in the 2000s).
+The UK constitutional institutions since early Victorian Britain have been careful to uphold a Diceyan emphasis on separation of powers (finalised with the Lord Chancellor's ending of his judicial office by the Constitutional Reform Act 2005, after being thwarted by a change of government in the 1870s).
 The Lords legally has power to try impeachments after the House of Commons agrees and words "Articles of Impeachment", which it forwards.

 Mechanism of impeachment

 Originally, the Lords held that it applied only to peers and only for certain crimes.
 In 1681 the Commons passed a resolution that it may forward articles against anyone for any crime.
 The Lords tries/tried impeachment by simple majority.
 When the Commons demand judgment, the Lords may proceed to pronounce the sentence against the accused.
 The Commons may refuse to press for judgment whereupon the accused, convicted, faces no punishment.

 The accused could not, under the Act of Settlement 1701, obtain and plead a pardon to avoid trial in the House of Lords; but could if liable to trial before the lesser courts.
 Any convict could be pardoned (absolutely) by the Sovereign.
 In Britain the House of Lords trials were in direct substitution of regular trial; they could impose the same sentences, and the Sovereign could pardon the convict like any other.
 This combined jurisdiction differs from many other nations.
 For instance, in the United States, impeachment serves only as a mechanism for removing officials in the executive and judicial branches; the Senate can only remove the accused from office and optionally bar them from future offices of public trust or honour, the President may not issue pardons in cases of impeachment, and an impeached officeholder remains liable to subsequent trial and punishment in the ordinary courts.